Zetzher/Github-Native/README.md

 1. _Navbar:_

-This technical test was about having a profile page with repos, but as I did a clone of github in four days, in my navbar should be topics as "Why github".
+It has only "Profile" and "Commits" but, it should have topics as "Why github".

 2. _Repositories Section:_

-In Github page there are two more filters which are being displayed as a dropdown.
+In Github page there are two dropdowns.

 3. _Projects Section:_